 Fort Worth Museum of Science and History

-The Fort Worth Museum of Science and History is an institution in Texas devoted to the promotion of scientific and historical knowledge.
+The Fort Worth Museum of Science and History is an institution in Fort Worth, Texas, committed to promoting scientific and historical knowledge.

-Founded in 1947 with the purpose of “The maintenance of a place where geological, biological, and zoological collections may be housed; to increase and diffuse a knowledge and appreciation of history, art, and science; to preserve objects of historic, artistic, and scientific interests; and to offer popular instruction and opportunities for esthetic enjoyment”; from 1954 to 2009, the museum had been housed in a modernist building on Montgomery Street, before moving in fall 2009 to a new 166,000-square-foot red brick building in Fort Worth’s Cultural District, designed by Mexican architecture firm Legoretta + Legoretta.
+Founded in 1941 “to maintain of a place where geological, biological, and zoological collections may be housed; to increase and diffuse knowledge and appreciation of history, art, and science; to preserve objects of historic, artistic, and scientific interests; and to offer popular instruction and opportunities for esthetic enjoyment”; from 1954 to 2009, the museum had been housed in a modernist building on Montgomery Street, before moving in fall 2009 to a new 166,000-square-foot red brick building in Fort Worth’s Cultural District, designed by Mexican architecture firm Legoretta + Legoretta.

 The Museum of Science and History, as its name suggests, has permanent exhibitions dedicated to both scientific and historical themes.
 The permanent exhibition galleries – by the means of objects, artifacts, videos, dioramas, and interactive exhibits – present scientific themes – including medicine, paleontology, energy, information technology, and Astronomy – and historical ones, many of which related to the history of Texas and the urban and economic development of the city of Fort Worth.
 A special permanent gallery is dedicated to the 9/11 events.

-The Fort Worth Museum of Science and History also organizes temporary exhibitions, learning activities for children and adults, and special events.
+The program of the Fort Worth Museum of Science and History features temporary exhibitions, educational activities for children and adults, and special events.